Chen Fan: Service under Emperor Huan

-In the 160s, when a teenage Xu Shao went to Yingchuan Commandery (潁川郡; covering present-day southern and central Henan), he visited and mingled with many reputable men in the region, except for Chen Shi.
+In the 160s, (Note: As Xu Shao was around 18 years old when Chen Fan died in Oct 168, this anecdote most likely took place in the 160s.) when a teenage Xu Shao went to Yingchuan Commandery (潁川郡; covering present-day southern and central Henan), he visited and mingled with many reputable men in the region, except for Chen Shi.
 Later, when Chen Fan's wife died, many people attended her funeral, but Xu Shao did not show up.
-When asked, Xu Shao replied, "Taiqiu is too well-acquainted, it's difficult for him to be thorough; Zhongju is a serious person who hardly makes compromises.
+When asked, Xu Shao replied, "Taiqiu (Note: As Chen Shi was the mayor (長) of Taiqiu County (太丘縣), he was also known as Chen Taiqiu (陳太丘).) is too well-acquainted, it's difficult for him to be thorough; Zhongju is a serious person who hardly makes compromises.
 These are the reasons why I didn't visit them."

 In July or August 165, Chen Fan was appointed Grand Commandant, replacing Yang Bing (杨秉; grandfather of Yang Biao), who had died on 18 June that year.
 He remained Grand Commandant until c.August 166; Emperor Huan found Chen's advice too uncomfortable so he relieved Chen of his position, citing that the officials Chen recommended were unsuitable for their positions.